SovereignCloudStack/scs-health-monitor/docs/Metric_List.md

 below that we find the Varible-Tables, that explain the keys and tags (in PromQL: labels) created in the api_monitor.sh to add more information to the metrics like making them seperable and provide more informations.
 It is explained how and where these keys are generated in the source code.
 As the gneration of these monitoring keys and tags is highly connected to the functional part of the testing this is an approach to breakdown the source code and deliver a look up table in order to create the new testing modules in the behavoir driven design.

 Therefore the parent or root functions for all the creation, deletion and waiting functions in the source code are explained in the last section of this documentation.
+Finally the main loop is also analized, focussing on the relevant functions that are needed to generate the statistics, like the wait-functions.

 ## Variables